Odonno/Converto/README.md

 <summary>ToDictionary</summary>
 <br>

-The `ToDictionary` allows you to create a dictionary from an object.
+The `ToDictionary` function allows you to create a dictionary from an object.

 ```csharp
 var newDictionary = existingObject.ToDictionary();